 My Boy said that Dad tried to make it more compact so it would haul off easier to the trash dump (which is someplace I've yet to discover but sounds intriguing.
 Memo to myself -- I must look into this).
 So this is what happens when you don't move out of the way of the tractor fast enough.
 Point well made.

+We are still seeing lots of white ice on the ground, though thankfully our temperatures are getting a warmer and it should start melting soon.
+It's fun to skid around on for a little while, but personally I'm starting to get a bit tired of it.
+I need some grass to roll in.
+Even some mud will do.
 In making the rounds on the farm, we came across two of our sows, Daisy Duke the Hampshire, and Mia the Duroc.
 They were bedded down on the hay in a nice, warm sunny spot in the barn.
 As you can see, Mia does not want to be disturbed before her first cup of coffee in the morning, much like certain members of My Family. hee hee

 I'm thinking Australia looks pretty good this time of year.
 I hear it's warm weather down under right now.